grisha/grisha.github.com/source/_posts/2013-05-31-compiling-impala-from-github.markdown

 - Download and untar Boost 1.42 from [http://www.boost.org/users/history/version_1_42_0.html](http://www.boost.org/users/history/version_1_42_0.html)

 - Compile and install Boost.
+Note that Boost *must* be compiled with multi-threaded support and the layout matters too.
 I ended up up using the following:

 ```sh
 cd boost_1_42_0/